twisted/pydoctor/README.rst

 `restructuredtext`__
     The markup language used by Sphinx.
-    More expressive than epytext, but also slighly more complex and verbose.
+    More expressive than epytext, but also slightly more complex and verbose.

 plaintext
     Text without any markup.